Matchday Travel

 Plan tickets, hotels, and matchday movement together

-Decision Reader check Commercial fit
+Decision Reader check Useful services to compare

 Hotel base Decide early whether to stay in Boston (commuter rail dependent), Providence (shorter drive), or Foxborough-area (driving required, limited services). hotels, booking platforms, regional hospitality